senemogluc/self-dev/README.md

 [Email](cagin.senemoglu@gmail.com)<br>
 [LinkedIn](https://www.linkedin.com/in/caginsenemoglu/)<br>
 Thank you for visiting my coding repository, and I hope you find it helpful in your own coding journey!<br>

-Feel free to customize the content based on your specific goals, structure, and contact information.
-Remember to replace the placeholder email and LinkedIn links with your own contact details.
-Good luck with your coding self-improvement!